 Smith eventually travelled with Pizzey to Holland, Germany, Belgium and France to publicise Chiswick and rail against the scale of violence against women.

 And 41 years on from the day she entered the refuge, Smith is still railing.
-With levels of domestic violence at epidemic rates, nearly 58,000 women in England and Wales at high risk of homicide or serious harm, and two women dying a week on average, she feels little has really changed.
-A recent report by Her Majesty’s Inspectorate of Constabulary highlighted alarming and and unacceptable weaknesses in the way the police service responds to domestic violence.
+With levels of domestic abuse at epidemic rates, nearly 58,000 women in England and Wales at high risk of homicide or serious harm, and two women dying a week on average, she feels little has really changed.
+A recent report by Her Majesty’s Inspectorate of Constabulary highlighted alarming and and unacceptable weaknesses in the way the police service responds to domestic abuse.

 “Women are suffering more than ever and the government wrings its hands,” she says.
 “I can only talk from my experience.
 If this book empowers one woman, persuades her she can get out, if it saves one woman, then I am happy.”